ONSdigital/rm-case-service/migration/create-b-cases/README.md

 #### Create new B cases
 Once the temporary table has been created simply execute the `create-b-cases.sql` script to create missing B cases.

+Be sure to drop the temporary table when finished